Persper/survey-system/README.md

 ### 2. Populate the database

-Two parallel approaches are available.
+Three parallel approaches are available.
+The third approach (2.3) is lately used and recommended.

 #### 2.1 Use scan_emails.py to select recent emails, typically for a small project